kssrao87/alertmanager/docs/configuration.md

 # above this threshold are truncated.
 When leaving this at its default value of
 # 0, all alerts are included.
 [ max_alerts: <int> | default = 0 ]

-# The maximum time to wait for a webhook request to complete, before failing the
-# request and allowing it to be retried.
-The default value of 0s indicates that
-# no timeout should be applied.
-# NOTE: This will have no effect if set higher than the group_interval.
-[ timeout: <duration> | default = 0s ]
 ```

 The Alertmanager